 Many people out there use Apple’s iPhone but don’t actually own a Mac, instead, they use Windows.
-For this class, a tricky situation arises when they want iMessages to run on a Windows PC.
+For this class, a tricky situation arises when they want to use iMessages on Windows OS.
 As you know, iOS is a closed ecosystem and iMessages support is only built into Mac.
 It’s hard to dislike iMessages since it comes with some really appealing features.
 Users would point to multiple features like P2P money transfer, digital touch, the huge collection of emojis, GIF and superior encryption as a big reason.
 Many people with Android might have never heard of it.
 But many of those who’ve used iMessages don’t want to use any other messaging app.

-Below we’ll list some methods that will at least allow you to run iMessages on a Windows PC.
+Below we’ll list some methods that will at least allow you to run iMessages on Windows OS.
 There are mainly three ways you can do it.
 All three methods have their caveats and positives.
 We’ll discuss them as we move along them.